 The fee varies with the services you require.
 If yours is a contested case for which an hourly rate is typically charged, the fee is based on the rate set in the retainer agreement you sign with your attorney.
 Specific amounts are charged in six (6) minute units (minimum 1/10 of an hour).
 This “minimum amount” comes from the fact that in order to stop doing one thing, attend to your issue, make a record of that activity, and then return to where we were in the other case, that usually takes at least 6 minutes.

 Billable time includes telephone or in-office conferences, negotiations, drafting correspondence and agreements, drafting responses to counter-pleadings, scheduling hearings and court appearance.

-A basic no-fault, uncontested divorce ‘fixed fee’ includes the initial conference; the preparation and filing of the “Complaint”; arranging for the appropriate documents to be served on your spouse; taking of the depositions (in Hampton and other “commissioner” jurisdictions, this is done ‘live’ in front of the judge), and preparing and submitting the final decree of divorce to the court.
+A basic no-fault, uncontested divorce “fixed fee” includes the initial conference; the preparation and filing of the “Complaint”; arranging for the appropriate documents to be served on your spouse; and preparing and submitting the final decree of divorce to the court.